13769 Main St #200, Lemont, IL 60439

 Even if you follow all the rules, there is still the possibility of an accident.
 Having your seatbelt on will prevent you from flying through the windshield in case of an accident.
 It has the potential to save your life and assist you in maintaining vehicle control.

 We know this is easier said than done.
 Nobody wants to be weary, but there are things you can do to reduce your chance of becoming tired while driving.
-First, get a decent night's sleep, not just the night before you plan to drive.
-Ensure you get a decent night's sleep every night, as lack of sleep will catch up.
-Other things you could do are sharing the driving, taking regular pauses, pulling over to take a nap when you start to feel tired, and remaining aware of other weary drivers.
+To begin, get a decent night's sleep, and not only the night before you plan to drive.
+Make sure you get a decent night's sleep every night, as lack of sleep will catch up with you.
+Other things you could do are sharing the driving, taking regular pauses, pulling over to take a nap when you start to feel tired and remaining aware of other weary drivers.

-Before each drive and rest stop, spend fifteen minutes inspecting your truck.
+Before each drive and at each rest stop, spend fifteen minutes inspecting your truck.
 Check to see if your truck meets all the federal and state regulations for your safety.
 Look for any leaks as you walk around the truck.
-Check each tire's air pressure to ensure it's full and ready to travel.
+Check each tire's air pressure to make sure it's full and ready to travel.
 Examine your hoses and belts.
 Check the reservoirs for oil, power steering fluid, and coolant.

-After a half-dozen or more trips down the same highway length, you may be operating on autopilot and ignoring road signs.
+After a half-dozen or more trips down the same length of the highway, you may find yourself operating on autopilot and ignoring road signs.
 Keep an eye on the road signs; speed limits may change, new warnings may appear, and construction may begin and cease.

-It's easy to feel like you own the road while driving a big truck.
+It's easy to feel like you own the road when you're driving a big truck.
 Who wants to go head-to-head with a huge truck, after all?
 Remember to be courteous to other motorists.
 Allow for faster traffic to pass without becoming irritated.

 When delays force you to go behind schedule, you may begin to feel pressed to move more quickly.
 It's easy to become frustrated when people appear to be preventing you from getting to your destination on time.
 As you travel along the highway, remain cool and patient.
 Allow yourself plenty of time to come to a complete halt.
 You will make unnecessary mistakes as a result of your road anger.

 The passenger side of your truck and trailer has the blindest areas.
-Travel in the far right lane if possible to avoid sideswipes and related incidents.
-If you need to change lanes, signal your intentions using your blinkers.
+To avoid sideswipes and related incidents, travel in the far right lane if at all possible.
+If you need to change lanes, make sure to signal your intentions using your blinkers.

 It may appear that driving with the radio on all the time is a good way to stay alert.
-On the other hand, a constant stream of music, discussion shows, or books on tape might become weary.
+A constant stream of music, discussion shows, or books on tape, on the other hand, might become weary.
 The more your brain has to process what it's hearing, the wearier it will become.
-That is why taking regular pauses from listening to the radio is beneficial.
-If the tires' continuous hum makes you sleepy, switch it back on.
+That is why it is beneficial to take regular pauses from listening to the radio.
+If the continuous hum of the tires gets you sleepy, just switch it back on.

 Pull over and get out as soon as you can.
 Even a few minutes of wandering about, staring at the sky, or exploring the rest area might help your brain get back into gear.
 The key is to keep moving while actively looking around.
 Don't merely check your phone while leaning against the door.
 Use the time to inspect your truck if you wish to multitask.

 Regular breaks at different truck stops are required due to the need for fuel stops.
-On the other hand, some drivers try to make up time by taking shorter stops.
+Some drivers, on the other hand, try to make up time by taking shorter stops.
 This can cause drowsiness and exhaustion.
 Don't jeopardize your health by taking fewer breaks than necessary.
 Take some to walk around or exercise lightly.
 You can also watch a nice trucking movie and just relax.
 All of these activities aid in keeping drivers awake and aware.

 Being a truck driver is a serious job that requires you to look after yourself and the people around you.
 Follow these safety tips to reduce dangers and have a good time on your trip.